rodcabral/tscan/readme.md

 ░░█░░▀▀█░█░░░█▀█░█░█
 ░░▀░░▀▀▀░▀▀▀░▀░▀░▀░▀

-Port Scanner and DNS Lookup.
+Tscan is a multithreaded Port Scanner and DNS Lookup tool.

 ## Install